How to Upload Your Art on Redbubble (Tips for New Sellers)

 Do you only sell on Redbubble?

-No, I am selling my designs also on Spreadshirt, and in the future, I will start drop-shipping t-shirts on Amazon.
+No, I am selling my designs on Spreadshirt, and in the future, I will start drop-shipping t-shirts on Amazon.

 The great about Redbubble is the non-exclusivity of your design.
 In other words, you can use the same design you have on Redbubble and put it on Spreadshirt, TeePublic, Zazzle, or Mech by Amazon.